ourarash/EE599_SP2020_Final_Project/README.md

 # EE599 SP2020 Final Project Showcase

-This page show cases the final projects for the EE599 Course (Computing and Software for Systems Engineers) at University of [Southern California](http://usc.edu/) in Spring of 2020.
+This page showcases the final projects for the EE599 Course (Computing and Software for Systems Engineers) at University of [Southern California](http://usc.edu/) in Spring of 2020.

 - [Course syllabus](https://raw.githubusercontent.com/ourarash/EE599_SP2020_Final_Project/master/syllabus.pdf)
 - Instructor: [Arash Saifhashemi](https://www.linkedin.com/in/ourarash/)